Self-learned Intelligence for Integrated Decision and Control of Automated Vehicles at Signalized Intersections: Simulation

 \subsection{Comparison of driving performance}

 Here we analyze the driving performance of the learned policy riding at this intersection.
-In addition to IDC and E-IDC, we also introduce a rule-based baseline, in which the ego vehicle is controlled by the Krauss car-following and SL2015 lane-changing models of SUMO \cite{SUMO2018}.
+In addition to IDC with two different state representations , we also introduce a rule-based baseline, in which the ego vehicle is controlled by the Krauss car-following and SL2015 lane-changing models of SUMO \cite{SUMO2018}.
 This human designed passing is on a first-come, first-go basis and pedestrians have the highest priority if encountering a conflict situation.
 Referring to human experience, we design four indicators including comfort, time to pass, collisions and decision compliance to evaluate the driving performance.
 Comfort is calculated by the mean root square of lateral and longitudinal acceleration; Time to pass is evaluated by the average time used to pass the intersection, starting from entering the intersection at stop line; Collision means the ego vehicle hits its surrounding participants or rides out of this intersection and decision compliance shows times of breaking red light.
-Also, we record the computation time for calculating the control action for IDC and E-IDC, which could indicate the real time performance of applying the trained policy on vehicle computation platform.
+Also, we record the computation time for calculating the control action for IDC, which could indicate the real time performance of applying the trained policy on vehicle computation platform.
 For each method, 100 simulations will be conducted wherein the ego vehicle starts outside of the intersection with a random velocity.
 The maximum time length of each simulation is 180 seconds.
 The results of driving performance are shown in Table \ref{table.comp}.
-For computation time, both IDC and E-IDC can output the control commands within 10ms, which is promising to meet the real-time requirement of driving.
-Note that E-IDC takes a little more time than IDC because of the introduction of encoding network $h(x, \phi)$.
+For computation time, both of IDC algorithms can output the control commands within 10ms, which is promising to meet the real-time requirement of driving.
+Note that IDC with dynamic permutation state representation takes a little more time than IDC with fixed permutation method because of the introduction of encoding network $h(x, \phi)$.
 Rule-based method suffers from terrible comfort due to the neglect of vehicle dynamic model, and it is also more likely to stop and wait for other participants passing first, leading to a much longer passing time.
-By contrast, the two trained driving policies shares almost the same pass time, but IDC incurs more collisions, worse comfort, and more incompliant decisions.
-As we analyzed before, the FP state representation of IDC may cause the discontinuity of state concerning mixed traffic flows and poorly characterize the dynamics of driving environment, thus leading to the abruption or incorrectness of control actions.
+By contrast, the two trained driving policies share almost the same pass time, but IDC with fixed permutation incurs more collisions, worse comfort, and more incompliant decisions.
+As we analyzed before, the fixed permutation state representation may cause the discontinuity of state concerning mixed traffic flows and poorly characterize the dynamics of driving environment, thus leading to the abruption or incorrectness of control actions.